Emil Krebs: Stay in China

-On 5 December 1893, Krebs arrived in Beijing where he worked and lived until the cessation of diplomatic relations between Germany and China due to World War I. He worked as a diplomatic translator for German interests in Beijing and Tsingtao.
+On 5 December 1893, Krebs arrived in Beijing where he worked and lived until the cessation of diplomatic relations between Germany and China due to World War I. He worked as a diplomatic translator for German interests in Beijing and Qingdao.
 He took two further Chinese exams in 1894 and 1895, receiving good marks.
 His work gained him fame due to his impressive fluency.
-In November 1897, the German Reich took the murder of two missionaries in Shandong Province as a pretext to occupy Tsingtao.
+In November 1897, the German Reich took the murder of two missionaries in Shandong Province as a pretext to occupy Qingdao.
 From 10 November 1897 to February 1898, Krebs joined the occupation of Kiautschou (Jiaozhou).
 He was accompanied by German troops to impose order and afterwards worked in the imperial government for the area.
 In 1901, he was appointed Chief Interpreter, and he became a close confidant of Empress Dowager Cixi.
 After she had inquired as to who in the German delegation was writing such elegant documents in Chinese, and after learning it was Krebs, she invited him often for discussions over tea.
-While in China, Krebs also learned Mongolian, Manchurian, and Tibetan.
+While in China, Krebs also learned Mongolian, Manchu, and Tibetan.
 As a result, he also educated Chinese officials about other languages in their country, and purportedly once translated a letter sent by Mongolian rebels for the Chinese authorities.

 While in China, Krebs devoted his time to the study of different languages, and had a greater interest in this than in doing his job, often sleeping during the day due to staying up at night studying languages.
 He would study different languages in strict rotation, assigning one for each day of the week.
 He maintained a library, organized by language and language group, and wrote a summary which he regularly reviewed for every book.
 He only sought out social interaction when he could use one of his languages.
 Krebs could learn a language very fast.
-A German attache in China, Werner Otto von Hentig, related how one day, he had heard two strangers speaking a language he did not recognize.
+A German attaché in China, Werner Otto von Hentig, related how one day, he had heard two strangers speaking a language he did not recognize.
 After inquiring and learning that it was Armenian, he learned it in nine weeks.

 On 15 February 1912, Krebs was given the title of Legationsrat.
 On 5 February 1913, he married Mande Heyne in the German imperial consulate in Shanghai.
 She was the eldest daughter of the Senior Privy Councillor Glasewald.
 In February and March 1914, he was attached to the envoy of Haxthausen during its official travel to central and south China.
 Finally, on 8 August 1914, civil powers were transferred to the legation.
 Since he was in informed circles of Beijing as an always welcome guest, it was decided that the Chinese empress should receive updates more frequently than interlocutors.

 In 1917, after the cessation of diplomatic relations between Germany and China due to World War I, Krebs returned to Germany by way of the United States.